khinekothant-github/QuizQuest/README.md

   - Users can register and log in to access quizzes and track their progress.
   - Admin users can manage other users and assign roles.

-- **Quiz Management**:
-  - Users can participate in quizzes and view their scores.
-  - Admins can create, update, and delete quizzes.

 - **Role and Permission Management**:
   - Admins can create roles and assign permissions to users.
   - Permissions are managed through a dedicated interface.